Orthotics // Category

 21 Jun

 Summer is here, and with the sun on one’s face and a cool breeze, everyone feels like going out and enjoying some fresh air.
-Be it a early morning run or a quick swim, a game of tennis with your buddies or you just dribbling the ball all by yourself at the basketball court; this is the season where even the lazy one’s find some energy to be active.
+Be it an early morning run or a quick swim, a game of tennis with your buddies or you just dribbling the ball all by yourself at the basketball court; this is the season when even the lazy ones find some energy to be active.
 Kids in particular love to go out and play in the summers.
-But with an active lifestyle, or an energetic kid, there is always the chance of sports related injuries or feet fatigue.
+But with an active lifestyle, or an energetic kid, there is always the chance of sports-related injuries or foot fatigue.

 Maybe you twisted your ankle while playing tennis?
-Or your kid got hurt while playing football?
+Or did your kid get hurt while playing football?
 Maybe too much running is affecting your feet?
-Or your friend is having pain in his or her legs post cycling?
+Or your friend is having pain in his or her legs post-cycling?

 Also read, Physiotherapy Clinic in Etobicoke